Numerous DC hotels and venues have just what you need to host an amazing private or executive meeting.

 The Hotel Madera welcomes small groups with open arms, as up to 25 people can enjoy a quiet, comfortable setting.
 The Mahogany Room is ideal for business followed by pleasure, as its outdoor balcony is great for post-meeting revelry.
 Speaking of comfort: in-house restaurant Firefly caters to your attendees with delicious farm-to-table American fare.

 The gorgeous Sofitel Washington, DC Lafayette Square wants to remind you that big things happen at small meetings.
-Book or host your meeting by Sept.
-30, 2021 to enjoy exclusive benefits, including flexible attrition until 30 days prior to arrival, flexible cancellations and double reward points for ALL Meeting Planners.
 Check out the hotel's meeting rooms and capacities to find the perfect setting for your next small meeting.